jhem272/sfiabp_py/SuppMaterial.md

 __list_data : array_like__

 List of frames saved at regularly time interval.
-Each frame ‘i’  has the shape Npar_i x Ncor with Npar_i the particle number and Ncor = 3 the coordinates of the particle : x_pos (um), y_pos (um) and the orientation theta (rad).
+Each frame ‘i’  has the shape Npar_i x Ncor with Npar_i the particle number and Ncor = 3 the coordinates of the particle : x_pos (um), y_pos (um) and the orientation $\theta$ (rad).
 Optionally, the algorithm treats also the case Ncor = 4, the fourth column being the label of the particle (list of int) which is useful for experimental data, where the particle number Npar_i changes over time.

 __dtframe : float__